Bertk/arcade-light/Documentation/ArcadeLightSdk.md

 </Project>
 ```

 The toolset also defines default versions for various dependencies, such as XUnit, VSSDK, etc. These defaults can be overridden in the Versions.props file.

-See [DefaultVersions (legacy)](https://github.com/Bertk/arcade-light/blob/main/src/DotNet.ArcadeLight.Sdk/tools/DefaultVersions.props) for a list of *UsingTool* properties and default versions.
+See [DefaultVersions (legacy)](https://github.com/Bertk/arcade-light/blob/main/src/DotNetDev.ArcadeLight.Sdk/tools/DefaultVersions.props) for a list of *UsingTool* properties and default versions.

 ### /global.json

-`/global.json` file is present and specifies the version of the dotnet and `Microsoft.DotNet.Arcade.Sdk` SDKs.
+`/global.json` file is present and specifies the version of the dotnet and `DotNetDev.ArcadeLight.Sdk` SDKs.

 For example,